-Congo-Kinshasa: UNICEF Deputy Executive Director Ted Chaiban Concludes Visit to Eastern DR Congo, Emphasizes Humanitarian Situation Now at a Tipping Point, the Urgent need for Peace and a Central Role of the New Government
+Congo-Kinshasa: Unicef Deputy Executive Director Ted Chaiban Concludes Visit to Eastern DR Congo, Emphasizes Humanitarian Situation Now At a Tipping Point, the Urgent Need for Peace and a Central Role of the New Government

 "The deteriorating security situation in the North and South Kivu and Ituri provinces has a significant impact on the delivery of humanitarian assistance," stressed Chaiban.

-"We strongly condemn last week's bombings on three sites for displaced persons in the Lac-vert, Lushagala, and Mugunga neighborhoods near Goma, which resulted in the tragic loss of 35 lives and left over 20 people injured, primarily women and children."
-UNICEF urges all parties to keep all military installations, arms, and operations well away from civilian locations.
+"We strongly condemn last week's bombings on three sites for displaced persons in the Lac-vert, Lushagala, and Mugunga neighbourhoods near Goma, which resulted in the tragic loss of 35 lives and left over 20 people injured, primarily women and children."
+UNICEF urges all parties to keep all military installations, arms and operations well away from civilian locations.

+UNICEF reaffirms the need for centrality of protection in this crisis.
+"UNICEF remains committed to ensuring that every child's right to health education, and protection is upheld," reiterated Chaiban.

 Chaiban visited water networks in the territory of Rutshuru, showing how lasting solutions are the way we can and should work, even in conflict zones and displaced people camps such as the extension of the Goma water network in Kanyaruchinya.

-"DR Congo is too big to fail.
-We need peace and security for displaced people to return home, to cultivate their fields, and have their children back in school", concluded Chaiban.
+"DRC is too big to fail.
+We need peace and security for displaced people to return home, to cultivate their fields and have their children back in school", concluded Chaiban.